The Kingdom of Saudi Arabia

 Both Fenwick Elliott and Hammad & Al-Mehdar have been providing first-class legal services for over 33 years and share the same values of wishing to achieve steady growth in specific market areas whilst maintaining an exceptional level of service.

-The creation of this alliance allows HMFE to provide the Kingdom’s market with expert knowledge of local laws and procedures, as well as renowned international expertise in construction and energy law.
+The creation of the new firm Fenwick Elliott Saudi Arabia will (if the license process is successful) allow us to provide the Kingdom’s market with expert knowledge of local laws and procedures, as well as renowned international expertise in construction and energy law.

 The combination of high-profile international construction and energy lawyers from Fenwick Elliott working alongside Hammad & Al-Mehdar – one of the largest and oldest legal institutions in Saudi Arabia – will offer clients access to a unique level of local and focused construction and energy law advice, to meet the increasingly complex nature of projects in the Kingdom.

-The alliance of HMFE will leverage the international expertise of Fenwick Elliott and Hammad & Al-Mehdar’s local expertise to deliver un-paralleled value in the Kingdom of Saudi Arabi’s construction and energy market.
+The new firm Fenwick Elliott Saudi Arabia will leverage the international expertise of Fenwick Elliott and Hammad & Al-Mehdar’s local expertise to deliver unparalleled value in the Kingdom of Saudi Arabia’s construction and energy market.

-Examples of HMFE’s work in the Kingdom of Saudi Arabia
+Examples of Fenwick Elliott’s work in the Kingdom of Saudi Arabia

 Riyadh Metro project